makandra/spreewald/README.md

 This will affect all Spreewald steps that are using Capybara's `:text` option.

 Furthermore, we recommend setting [Capybara's matching strategy](https://github.com/teamcapybara/capybara/blob/master/README.md#strategy) to `:prefer_exact`.
-This will positively affect Spreewald steps as it prevents the `Capybara::Ambiguous` error in the edge case when two fields are matching the given name, but one of the matches includes the name only as a substring,
+This will positively affect Spreewald steps as it prevents the `Capybara::Ambiguous` error in the edge case when two fields are matching the given name, but one of the matches includes the name only as a substring.

 ```ruby
 Capybara.match = :prefer_exact